trans-travel/trans-travel/us/fl.md

  * There is no sanctuary law preventing cooperation with other jurisdictions

-Florida legislators have proposed the use of state courts to remove custody from parents in the event of gender transition of a child.
+Florida legislators have proposed the use of state courts to adjust custody agreements in the event of gender transition of a child.
 These bills have not passed but are currently pending (May 3, 2023).

 ## Relationship Recognition